Build vs Buy: Making the Right Choice for LegalTech Solutions

 Long-Term Storage and Security

-OnTask stores data for up to six years to meet eDiscovery requirements.
+Docubee stores data for up to six years to meet eDiscovery requirements.
 To better protect client privacy and meet changing compliance requirements, firms can also set destruction dates for contracts, templates, and case files.
-OnTask is SOC2 compliant, featuring multi-layer encryption to keep data under tight lock and key.
+Docubee is SOC2 compliant, featuring multi-layer encryption to keep data under tight lock and key.

 Hear the Full Conversation